Technology Brother Elegy

 #2: Getting onto Twitter

 Everything accelerates when you do.
-Debates that took pages in college get litigated via naughty memes now.
+Debates that took pages in college now get litigated via strenuously naughty memes.

-Maybe fiat currency is doomed, aliens are real, science doesn't replicate, humans are biodiverse, the body keeps score, consciousness is a field, MDMA is medicine, AI is an existential threat, and we're chemically castrating ourselves with the food system?
+Maybe fiat currency is doomed, aliens are real, science doesn't replicate, humans are biodiverse, the body keeps score, consciousness is a field, MDMA is medicine, AI is the real threat, and we're chemically castrating ourselves with the food system?

-It's the Pandemic, so you also ask whether Covid came from a lab, masks/vaccines work as advertised, why thousands of experts would say BLM protestors won't spread the disease, and why people who ask these questions get kicked off YouTube?
+It's the Pandemic, so you're also asking whether Covid came from a lab, whether masks and vaccines work as advertised, why thousands of experts would say BLM protests won't spread the disease, and why questioning all this gets you kicked off YouTube?

-It turns out there are intellectuals in America in Chomsky's sense: holding truth to power.
+It turns out there are still intellectuals in America in Chomsky's sense—those holding truth to power.
 But if you clutch your pearls too tight and weight respectability too high you are, to quote a phrase, not going to make it.

 #3: Beholding the Sistine Chapel